Wai Hon's Blog

 The default Chrome OS terminal (hterm) is what I currently use, as it meets all three requirements.
 I do not use Linux, macOS, or Windows frequently enough nowadays to offer recommendations for those platforms.

 Some terminals can even display images!
 E.g., the terminal graphics protocol by Kitty, the inline image protocol by iTerm2, and the Sixel protocol.
-It would be nice if there is Emacs integration with it!
+It would be nice if there were Emacs integration with them!

 Use Emacs in a Tmux Session

-I use Emacs inside Tmux because it gives a persistent session that can be reattached from any computers or when losing SSH connection.
-I also reattach to the Tmux session on SSH connection automatically with this ssh config:
+I use Emacs inside Tmux because it provides a persistent session that can be reattached from any computer or after losing an SSH connection.
+I also automatically reattach to the Tmux session upon SSH connection with this SSH config:

 Host myhost